salt.modules.win_file

 CLI Example:

-salt '*' file.get_gid c:\temp\test.txt
+salt '*' file.get_gid 'c:\temp\test.txt'

 salt.modules.win_file.get_group(path, follow_symlinks=True)